-First let me start by saying that I am not a doctor or a certified medial professional.
+First let me start by saying that I am not a medical doctor or a certified medial professional.
 This story is my own experience and the suggestions are just that, a suggestion of what worked for us.
 Please check with your doctor before taking any advice stated here.

 Our biggest sign was what started as a simple harmless looking’ rash’ on his bum that we

-chalked up to as a diaper rash.
-This rash was mild but persisted despite our best efforts.
+assumed to be a diaper rash.
+This rash was mild, but persisted despite our best efforts.

 So my son kept growing and the rash, sleeplessness and irritability grew along with him.
 So fast forward to after my second son was born and Jaden was 3 years old.
-We decided to take a trip to Brazil so that my family could meet our second son Avery.
+We decided to take a trip to Brazil so that my family could meet our second son, Avery.
 This trip ended up being a very big turning point in our family’s health and wellbeing.
 At this point Jaden’s behaviour was out of control.
 He would go from being the very best, calmest and well spoken little boy to a total ‘monster’ (for lack of a better word).
 We dismissed this behaviour for a long time as normal toddler temper tantrums, the terrible twos, then threes, but when compared to other children they were next level.
-Now I know what your thinking, don’t compare right, but how could we not when each outburst lasted hours with full on rage, self hitting and the lose of any forms of reason.
+Now I know what your thinking, don’t compare right, but how could we not when each outburst lasted hours with full on rage, self hitting and the loss of any forms of reason?
 Talking to him was out of the question and nothing we did could calm him down, even if we gave in to whatever crazy demands he had.
 Most of the time we had to let it ride out and he would eventually pass out from all the effort.
 One of the symptoms we missed at this time was that my son would get super flush and extremely hot right before these tantrums, in fact when my son was a baby he would usual get so hot at night that he would wake up dripping sweat (more on this later).

 Looking back on this I can honestly say that this was a very hard, dark time in our lives.
 It put a strain on our relationship as a family and it had us all on edge and walking on egg shells around my son.
 I figured it was just a matter of time before he would be labelled as on the spectrum or as having a behavioural disorder.
 I blamed myself, I thought I was ‘breaking’ my son.
 Surely this was my fault, I wasn’t tough enough, I wasn’t strong enough.
-My parenting style was much to gentle, we are to attached, me and my husband weren’t united enough, I did not sleep train, I let him nurse on command, you name it I thought it as a reason behind my son’t behaviour.
-At my weakest moment and at the hight of my sleep exhaustion when even caved to sleep training.
+My parenting style was much to gentle, we are to attached, me and my husband weren’t united enough, I did not sleep train, I let him nurse on command, you name it I thought it as a reason behind my son’s behaviour.
+At my weakest moment and at the hight of my sleep exhaustion we even caved to sleep training.
 We tried all kinds of methods and at my lowest moment I let my son cry for 3 hours one night.
-But ultimately that has no effect on my son and he continued, even at 3, to wake constantly during the night.
+But ultimately, that had no effect on my son and he continued, even at 3, to wake constantly during the night.
 OK so back to our Brazil trip…

 She demanded that this rash was not normal and needed to be looked at by a doctor.
 She literally spent the entire trip telling me this.
-So when we got back to Canada I made an appointment with his paediatrician.
+So when we got back to Canada, I made an appointment with his paediatrician.
 And that is when the LONG FRUSTRATING journey to heal my son began…..

-Until that moment I had never addressed my son’s rash, irritability and sleeplessness as a connected group of symptoms for an underlying problem.
-We had seen many health care practitioners over his 3 years of life to address his symptoms individuality but never as a whole.
+Until that moment I had never addressed my son’s rash, irritability, flush skin, and sleeplessness as a connected group of symptoms for an underlying problem.
+We had seen many health care practitioners over his 3 years of life to address his symptoms individually, but never as a whole.
 For his sleep and irritability we tried homeopathic medicine, osteopathy, sleep training and even spiritual cleansing… but nothing helped.
-It was my mother’s comments to look at my son’s skin that spared this transition for us.
-Again when we addressed my son’t skin issue individually we got no where.
-The doctors and 5 different dermatologists confirmed he just had eczema..
-But this was so frustrating because just didn’t seem like the full picture to me.
-Our luck was that my son was very vocal and began telling us that he felt like his skin was on fire and that he was so so itchy all the time.
+It was my mother’s comments to look at my son’s skin that sparked this transition for us.
+Again when we addressed my son’s skin issue individually we got nowhere.
+The doctors and 5 different dermatologists confirmed he just had eczema.
+But this was so frustrating because that just didn’t seem like the full picture to me.
+Our luck was that my son was very vocal and began telling us that he felt like his skin was on fire and that he was so so itchy and hot all the time.
 This set off a light switch in my head because I thought, if he is itchy wouldn’t that make him irritable!
 As a researcher I began looking into these symptoms as a whole.

 But I was not seeing such drastic results and I was once again left discouraged.
-Until.. enter my mom, for the second time…
+Until… enter my mom, for the second time.

 With our Brazilian background we understand parasites and amoebas all to well, so my mom suggested doing a fecal test on my son just to be sure.
 This was the hardest test to get my doctor to perform, despite all the symptoms my son was experiencing.
 But my persistence paid off and we discovered that my son had a very nasty case of dientamoeba fragilis (if anyone is interested in how we successfully treated this let me know in the comments), yuck right!
 My doctor prescribed a 10 day antibiotic treatment for the entire family just to be sure (even though our tests were negative).
 After a unsuccessful round of antibiotics we were referred to a very highly recommended and well known paediatric contagious diseases expert.
-She informed me that the only drugs that would kill this amoeba is very strong, causes neurological issues and is banned in Canada…. we would have to live with this infection… wait what!!
-Ya you read that right those were her word.
+She informed me that the only drugs that would kill this specific amoeba are very strong, causes neurological issues and is banned in Canada.
+We would have to live with this infection… Wait what?!
+Ya you read that right those were her words.
 But that was not good enough for me.
 So back to the literature I went reading countless articles on dientamoeba.
-Unfortunately there is not much research on this type of ameoba but the few that did exist reported that we were using the right antibiotic (finally one thing going our way) but also that dientamoeba was very fragile and usually coexisted with pinworms, using their eggs to infect the host.
-Despite my son having NO symptoms of pinworms we tested him anyways…and guess what, he had pinworms.
-So we did a pinworm treatment followed by another round of antibiotics and I can happily report he is amoeba, and pinworm free…YAY right, well not so fast…
+Unfortunately, there is not much research on this type of ameoba but the few that does exist reported that we were using the right antibiotic (finally one thing going our way), but also that dientamoeba was very fragile and usually coexisted with pinworms, using their eggs to infect the host.
+Despite my son having NO symptoms of pinworms we tested him anyways and guess what, he had pinworms!
+So we did a pinworm treatment followed by another round of antibiotics and I can happily report he is amoeba, and pinworm free, YAY right, well not so fast…

 So now that the infection was gone I was left with a child with even more GI damage due to the rounds of heavy antibiotics.
 His symptoms and behavioural outburst were still super bad despite us being on an elimination diet.
 All the research I did at this point told me that the gut takes a LONG time to heal, so we had to be patient.
 I was not yet vegan but I tried very hard to clean up my sons diet.
 Gluten, dairy, rice, fish, citrus, nightshades, and any form of sugar or food from a box was OUT!
-Easy right… ya no, it was the hardest dietary and cooking time of my life.
+Easy right, ya no, it was the hardest dietary and cooking time of my life.
 My husband and I were working full time, I was finishing up my PhD, we just had my second son and I had to make everything my son ate from scratch.
 I made a lot of disgusting food back then and spent was to long on recipes and overthinking meals.

 gut healing by being anti-inflammatory.
+Unfortunately, I had not yet heard of medical medium.
+I think that would have speed up my sons recovery if we had!
 It was a difficult stage but as the week passed his skin cleared, then his tummy pains stopped, his stool became the typical brown color and his nose stopped bleeding.
 But the biggest transformation, the most rewarding outcome was that we got my son back.
-The bubbly, calm, well spoken and just pleasant little man was back in our lives.
-Sure he still has the normal tantrums 6 year old have, he doesn’t listen all the time and throws typical fits but that’s the thing..they are typical, normal child behaviour.
+The bubbly, calm, well-spoken and just pleasant little man was back in our lives.
+Sure, he still has the normal tantrums 6 year old have, he doesn’t listen all the time and throws typical fits but that’s the thing, they are typical, normal child behaviour.
 He no longer feels itchy and irritated and I see a happy healthy life in his future.